Privacy Notice | Suvera Ltd

 How we process your data

-If you do not want to share your information with us, we regret that Suvera won’t be able to offer a service to you.
+We cannot provide our services without processing personal data.
+If you do not wish to share your information with us, we will be unable to offer you a service.

 Data that we process